 This is an instructional video about how to read the alphabet.
 Each letter has an apparent meaning and many sub-meanings that are described using a blue rectangle made of tape, drawing, spaghetti, and a few other props.

 Neill Prewitt is an artist and educator from and based in Raleigh.
 His practice grew out of Yuxtapongo, a monthly public access TV show broadcasting local artists across the Triangle from 2008 to 2012.
 In 2012 he received an MFA from UNC Chapel Hill.
-White People, a series of large-scale paintings abstracting the human form, debuted this summer.
-Neill teaches at Peace University and waits tables at The Fiction Kitchen.
+White People, a series of large-scale paintings abstracting the human form, debuted summer of 2013.

 Bad Economy, 2012.
 Video, 20 min.